 The Digital Marketing System was designed to solve a particular problem: the problem of asking and getting permission to sell something.
-This is not a solution for an e-commerce company that is only interested in selling on price alone.
-It best suited for those companies that want to sell on the quality of their solutions, i.e., how well they can solve problems.
+This is not the best solution for an e-commerce company that is only interested in selling on price alone.
+It is best suited for those companies that want to sell on the quality of their solutions, i.e., how well they can solve problems.

 Asking someone if you can show them your solution, product or service takes a lot of work.
 Its even harder to acquire their consent.
 Not only is the Digital Marketing system good at asking for permission, it might even be better at getting it.

 Let’s start with the process of asking for permission.
 The Digital Marketing System (DMS) is, first and foremost, a blog or a posting engine.
 It not only creates content, but “search engine optimized” or “structured” content.
 When search engines like Google, for instance, come across structured content, they give it a “higher ranking” which, in a word, is like asking for permission.
 When someone searches for something using a keyword or phrase, a search engine returns a list of organic and paid for results that can either be ignored or clicked on.
 When they click on the link, not only have they been asked for their consent, they have given it.